KodrAus/rust-cross-compile/README.md

 ### Limitations

 - You can't directly or transitively depend on any libraries that need to compile C code.
 That includes the `failure` crate with its `backtrace` dependency.
 You can build some reasonably complex projects though, including [this UDP server](https://github.com/datalust/sqelf) that depends on `tokio`.
-- Binaries linked using LLD can't recover from panics (there's been [problems with LLVM's `libunwind` port in the past](https://github.com/rust-lang/rust/issues/35599)).
+- musl Binaries linked using LLD don't seem to be able to recover from panics (there's been [problems with LLVM's `libunwind` port that's used in Rust's musl target in the past](https://github.com/rust-lang/rust/issues/35599)).

 ### Other approaches for cross-compilation